Imagine you had your own personal writing coach.

 - We end with a checklist that highlights all the ingredients of compelling scenes.

-On the sixth and thirteenth day we’ll post a fun test with discussion questions.
+On the sixth and thirteenth steps we’ll post a fun test with discussion questions.
 We encourage you to contribute to the discussion and we invite questions about writing in general and your submissions.

 Jo-Anne Richards is an internationally published novelist with a PhD in Creative Writing from Wits University.
 Her novels include The Innocence of Roast Chicken, Touching the Lighthouse, Sad at the Edges, and My Brother’s Book and The Imagined Child.
 Six of her short stories have been published in collections.
 She ran the Honours programme and taught writing skills in the Wits University Journalism Department for fifteen years and has supervised in the Wits and Cape Town Creative Writing Masters.